SahilJ97/AutoPunc/README.txt

 -----PROJECT STRUCTURE-----

 PROJECT ROOT/
---scripts/          - contains all the code used to preprocess the data (fully executed by data_prep.sh) as well as the second main script, train_and_eval.sh
+-scripts/ contains all the code used to preprocess the data (fully executed by data_prep.sh) as well as the second main script, train_and_eval.sh
---data/
+-data/
-----demo/           - contains data used to demonstrate the functionality of the APR system
+----demo/ contains data used to demonstrate the functionality of the APR system
-----iwslt/          - contains the raw IWSLT data (IWSLT12.TALK.train, en-fr-test/, tst2012_audio/*.sph) as well as the processed IWSLT data (train.data, tst2012_audio/*.data)
+----iwslt/ contains the raw IWSLT data (IWSLT12.TALK.train, en-fr-test/, tst2012_audio/*.sph) as well as the processed IWSLT data (train.data, tst2012_audio/*.data)
-----nsc/            - contains all the processed NSC data (all_data/*.data) and symlinks to these files in the directories dev, test, and train
+----nsc/ contains all the processed NSC data (all_data/*.data) and symlinks to these files in the directories dev, test, and train
---src/              - contains all the Python code concerning the PyTorch model --requirements.txt  - Python environment requirements (see above)
+-src/ contains all the Python code concerning the PyTorch model -requirements.txt - Python environment requirements (see above) -saj2163_final_paper.pdf - Project writeup

 -----RUNNING THE SCRIPTS-----